x11clone/tigervnc/README.rst

 display".
 This allows you to view and interact with another X11 session.

-x11clone is based on TigerVNC_ and is a fusion between x0vncserver and vncviewer.
-In some cases, documentation, log messages etc refers to the "server" and "client", meaning the components of x11clone connected to the "server display" and "client display".
+x11clone is based on the TigerVNC_ vncviewer and depends on x0vncserver.
 Please refer to README.tigervnc for legal information and more information about TigerVNC.

 x11clone can be used in conjunction with ThinLinc_.
 In particular, it makes it possible to connect to the local Xserver console (typically